Jonathan R. Davis

-Jonathan R. Davis was an American gold rush prospector.
-On December 19, 1854, he single-handedly killed eleven armed outlaws at Rocky Canyon near Sacramento, California using two Colt revolvers and a Bowie knife.
+Captain Jonathan R. Davis was an American gold rush prospector.
+On December 19, 1854, he single-handedly killed eleven armed outlaws at Rocky Canyon near Sacramento, California, using two Colt revolvers and a Bowie knife.
 This episode became one of the deadliest small arms engagements in American history involving one man against multiple foes.
-Michael Trcic depicted the event in the sculpture "One Man With Courage is a Majority".
-He was educated at South Carolina College, where he was a member of the Euphradian Society.
+American sculptor Michael Trcic depicted the historical event in the sculpture "One Man With Courage is a Majority".